swimmingly/swimmingly.github.io/_pages/other/overview.md

 ##### living power

 Freedom requires power.
-There are two kinds.
+Freemen are powerful.
+Slaves are powerless.

-One is the genuine, internal power: the power to live.
+There are two kinds of power.
+One is internal, organic power: the power to live.
 It is a form of vitality arising from health.
 Living power is deep, strong, and palpable.
 Everyone is short of it.
-Anyone with it is irresistible, to admirers and the envious alike.
+One who has it is irresistible—or left alone.

-The other kind is simulated, external power arising mechanically from will: discipline, popularity, propaganda, money, technology, and military.
-Mechanical power is widely available but comparatively weak.
+The other kind of power is external, mechanical power arising by will: discipline, popularity, propaganda, money, technology, and military.
+Mechanical power is widely available but weak compared to living power.
 It must be concentrated in few hands to work.
 So it imbalances society and inspires awe or fear.

 We lost most of our living power with our health millennia ago when a global catastrophe caused mass-scale trauma.
-The natural means of healing from trauma is now known: deep, concentrated, extended rest in perfect darkness.
-Regaining living power, we will regain real, political, lawful freedom.
+Assembling into large hierarchies was the only way to survive.
+But the natural means of healing from trauma is now known: deep, concentrated, extended rest in perfect darkness.
+Regaining living power, we will regain freedom.
+Real, political, lawful freedom.

-Exceeding intelligence and joy in living, also lost with trauma, return along with power.
+Exceeding intelligence and joy in living, also lost with trauma, return with power.

 ##### autonomous infrastructure